 Today’s knowledge and technology have the potential to reduce the risk of sub-optimal and fatal pregnancy outcomes in patients who seem to be “low risk”.

-This article lists many risk factors which may affect any pregnancy and which may be used for all pregnancies to help reduce unexpected bad outcomes.
+Read about the parameters which may be used for all pregnancies to help reduce unexpected bad outcomes.

 This timeline is a guide to Dr Howland’s management of your pregnancy.

 It explains the times for first and subsequent visits, the time for scans, tests done and prophylactic drugs and the reasons for these.

 The 11 -13.6 scan was introduced as a screening test for Down Syndrome babies.
 It is combined with a blood test which increases its accuracy.